DaltonA34/PythonLogHunter/README.md

 ### Features
 - Failed login Detection: Identifies IP addresses with multiple failed  SSH login attempts
-- Successful Login Tracking:Detects successful logins from previously unseen IPs
+- Successful Login Tracking: Detects successful logins from previously unseen IPs
 - New User Alerts -  Flags lines suggesting creation of new user accounts

 ---

 ## How it works
-The Python script parses your auth.log file line-by-line and usesregular expressions to extract:
+The Python script parses your auth.log file line-by-line and uses regular expressions to extract:
 - IP addresses attempting logins
 - Indicators of failed/successful login attempts
 - User creation events (useradd,  new user)
-All findings are output in a formatted and easy to read anomoly report
+- All findings are output in a formatted and easy to read anomoly report

 ---